-Almost all housing co-operatives that have received assistance under federal programs in Canada have, or once had, an operating agreement with CMHC.
+Almost all housing co-operatives that have received assistance under federal programs in Canada have, or once had, an operating agreement with Canada Mortgage and Housing Corporation (CMHC).
 The CMHC agreements set out what each party is required to do during a term that varies from 30 to 50 years.

 With a few exceptions, operating agreements with CMHC fall into four groups, according to the housing program that supported the co-op’s development.
 Plain-language information about the rules for these programs is available from the Agency.
 You will also find detailed information about the main features of each of the different programs.